tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 The founding lineup consisted of guitarists 小吉 Siugat and 史悲 Space, bassist 羅密欧 Romeo, and drummer 晓鸣 Xiaoming (who would serve as the band's primary drummer throughout its entire run; some audience members occasionally mistakenly believed there were multiple drummers because he also went by the nickname 施总 Shizong).
 Siugat initially handled lead vocals.

 Every show opened — and would always open — with a cover of "Just Like Honey."
-The sound leant more towards trash and freak-rock than proper shoegaze, but something about that roughness made the pop instincts underneath — the JAMC inheritance — come through more clearly, not less.
+The sound leant more towards trash and freak-rock than genuine shoegaze, but something about that roughness made the pop instincts underneath — the JAMC inheritance — come through more clearly, not less.
 It worked in ways that were difficult to predict in advance.

 In the summer of 2011, Zoey joined as lead vocalist, and the band found its voice.
 She was not, perhaps, a virtuoso in a technical sense, but she brought a warmth and directness that became inseparable from what YBS sounded like.
 Her lyrics moved between English, German, Mandarin, and Cantonese — sometimes within a single song — which gives you some sense of the kind of band this was.

-In 2012, YBS self-released their debut "album," *死 (Death)*: eleven tracks, one song, eleven different translations of the same title. *波兰首都是上海* *"The Capital of Poland Is Shanghai"* Some listeners were baffled.
-Others were charmed.
+In 2012, YBS self-released their debut "album," *死 (Death)*: eleven tracks, one song, eleven different translations of the same title. *波兰首都是上海* *"The Capital of Poland Is Shanghai"* Some listeners were baffled, others were charmed.
 It was a gesture of formal playfulness that nonetheless meant something.
-Reviews described the band as crude and amateurish.
+Reviews described the album as crude and amateurish.
 The band moved on.
 After all, they made music because it made them happy.
 Only that.

 They were willing to carry their equipment anywhere.
 A ten-minute set before being asked to leave happened as often as proper gigs at actual venues.
-They gradually started receiving invitations to play in other cities — Beijing, Shanghai, Chengdu.
+They gradually started receiving invitations to play in other cities — Zhuhai, Shenzhen, well, around Guangdong.
 They approached these trips with a tourist's ease.
 In this way, isolated underground bands and rock enthusiasts across the southern coast found each other, exchanged information, and stimulated one another.

 In 2014, Full Label organized a relatively large-scale event that brought together 秘密行动 STOLEN from Chengdu, 鸟撞 Birdstriking from Beijing, Chinese Football from Wuhan, and The White Tulips from Xiamen.
 Friendships forged at this show would influence the southern scene for years.